-The food is features home cooking, French style.
-This means a continental breakfast with coffee, tea or hot chocolate, French bread (which is slightly harder than we are used to in the UK), butter, jams, orange juice.
+The food features home cooking, French style.
+This means a continental breakfast with coffee, tea or hot chocolate, French bread, butter, jams, orange juice.
 Picnic lunches are prepared by your hosts for you to take along in your saddle bags on the all day ride.
 It is recommended you bring a water bottle to take with you.
 Dinner is a 3 course affair cooked by your hosts.
 Accommodation may also be a local village if the above is not available

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.

 Please note that it is your responsibility to ensure you have the correct documentation in place for your trip.
 If Visa’s are required the requirements can change from year to year depending on diplomatic relations.
 Please request information from the appropriate Consulate in your home country.
 Unicorn Trails will assist with any questions you have or supply any necessary supporting documents as required by the consulate on request.